Entry Requirements

 Base Ingredient—an ingredient serving a supporting, complementary role in a formulation.

-Both types of cosmetic ingredients are further divided by product categories (see below).
+Both types of Cosmetic Ingredients are further divided by product categories (see next tab).

 Finished formulas refer to optimized cosmetics and personal care products that are commercially available to the consumer.
 These may include contract manufacturer formulas that have been commercialized.